In this document

 Solargis Monitor delivers globally consistent, gap-free, and highly accurate satellite-derived performance data at fine spatial resolution (up to 90 m).
 Its broad parameter set and flexible delivery methods make it especially valuable for portfolio management and remote site monitoring.

-Solcast specializes in high-frequency, site-specific forecasts and monitoring, with strong dashboard integration and historical forecast data retention.
-This is particularly useful for operational monitoring and short-term performance checks, though its time range is more limited compared to Solargis.
+Solcast specializes in high-frequency, site-specific forecasts and monitoring, with strong dashboard integration.
+This is particularly useful for operational monitoring and short-term performance checks, though its time range and parameter availability is more limited compared to Solargis.

-Meteonorm excels in generating long-term meteorological data series for comprehensive performance analysis and simulations globally.
-Its flexible data management supports a wide range of modeling scenarios, though its spatial resolution is coarser than Solargis or Solcast.
+Meteonorm excels in generating long-term meteorological data series for comprehensive performance analysis and simulations.
+Its parameter availability and spatial resolution is coarser than Solargis or Solcast.

-SolarAnywhere offers enhanced spatial resolution (1 km × 1 km) and a solid set of solar and meteorological parameters, with convenient API and dashboard access.
+SolarAnywhere offers good spatial resolution and a solid set of solar and meteorological parameters, with convenient API and dashboard access.
 Its focus is on recent historical data and operational analytics.

-Solargis stands out for its combination of the highest spatial resolution, the most comprehensive parameter set (including probabilistic and clear-sky ranges), and the longest historical time range (past 12 months up to the current day).
+Solargis stands out for its combination of the highest spatial resolution, the most comprehensive parameter set (including probabilistic and clear-sky ranges), and long historical time range (past 12 months up to the current day).
 Automated, gap-free benchmarking and multiple delivery options (API, SFTP, email) make it uniquely suited for both real-time operations and long-term portfolio analysis.
-While other providers excel in specific niches—such as Solcast’s operational flexibility, Meteonorm’s long-term simulations, or SolarAnywhere’s dashboard integration—Solargis offers the most balanced and versatile solution, supporting accuracy, consistency, and seamless integration for asset managers, operators, and analysts seeking reliable PV performance insights.
+While other providers excel in specific niches - such as Solcast’s operational flexibility, Meteonorm’s long-term simulations, or SolarAnywhere’s dashboard integration - Solargis offers the most balanced and versatile solution, supporting accuracy, consistency, and seamless integration for asset managers, operators, and analysts seeking reliable PV performance insights.